thyarcanist/Dionysus-Discord-Bot/README.md

 For now, It responds to an array of things.

-Commands
+Commands:
 	!dadjoke - For Dad Jokes.
   !Fallout - For a random Fallout Fact.
   !Tips - For positive tips.
   !owner - Tells who owns it.